 “If I were to break it all down, the amount I would have to pay (individual experts) to get what I’m getting (with an OPEX coach)—a personal trainer, access to a facility, someone to support me emotionally, a business coach, someone to hold me accountable to all my goals, and someone to help me with my nutrition—it would be so much more than (what I’m paying for a coach).
 It’s absolutely worth it to me. – powerful

 She added: “I will dye my hair out of a box, but I won’t get my fitness out of a box.”

-Get an introduction to the same professional coaching education used by OPEX Coaches world wide and learn the basic principles taught in The OPEX Coaching Certificate Program (CCP) with The Free 7-Day OPEX Coaching Course.
+Get an introduction to the same professional coaching education used by OPEX Coaches world wide and learn the basic principles taught in The OPEX Coaching Certificate Program (CCP) with The Free Professional Coaching Blueprint.